4.7 million UK homes have struggled to afford their telecoms bills this year

 Most people connect to the internet at home through a fixed line going into their property.
 But for 7% of households, their only method of accessing the internet is through a mobile phone or other mobile device, such as a dongle or USB.

-Nearly one in five households– around 4.7 million homes – struggle to afford their telecoms services.
+Nearly one in five households (19%) – around 4.7 million homes – struggle to afford their telecoms services, our research found.
 Six per cent have difficulties paying for their fixed home broadband, while 5% struggle with their mobile bill.

-When struggling to pay for a service, the most common action taken by customers is to cut back on a package to make it more affordable – something one in ten households say they have done.
-Other steps include reducing spend on other items such as food and clothes , cancelling a service, missing a payment, or changing their payment method.
+When struggling to pay for a service, the most common action taken by customers is to cut back on a package to make it more affordable – something 11% of households say they have done.
+Other steps include reducing spend on other items such as food and clothes (5%), cancelling a service (4%), missing a payment (2%) or changing payment method (2%).

-Data from providers shows that the proportion of customers behind with their payments was relatively stable between January and September (2% for broadband and 3% for mobile).
+Data from providers indicates that the proportion of customers in arrears was relatively stable between January and September (2% for broadband and 3% for mobile).
 While the proportion of customers disconnected for non-payment fell during the initial lockdown period, there was an increase between June and September, to higher levels than before the pandemic.

 The broadband and mobile markets offer customers a wide range of choice, with different deals available to suit different needs.
 For example, superfast broadband is available from under £25 a month, but people can also choose to pay more for a faster service.